Rogers Road

-Rogers Road is a community located in Orange County, North Carolina.
+Rogers Road is a community located in Orange County, North Carolina, United States.
 It is well known for its history of environmental injustice and battles thereagainst.

 History

 Since the mid-19th century, the Rogers-Eubanks Community has been home to many African-American families.
 A great deal of the black-owned family farmland in this area has been passed down throughout the generations.
 Rogers Road was originally a wagon-track in the late 19th century, and Eubanks Road contained a small school founded by a former slave.
 The school provided an education for the neighborhood's black children in a time when they had no such opportunities.
 In current times, the Rogers-Eubanks Community has maintained its rich culture despite being the host to mainly low-income households.
 The social bonds among the families that formed their roots over 100 years ago have been crucial to the ability of the residents to battle the county and achieve environmental equality.

 An organization called Play Street Soccer, an affiliate of the Chapel Hill and Carrboro Human Rights Center, also hosts pick up soccer games for the youth of the area once each week.
 The organization began hosting games in the spring of 2011 with the hope of empowering children and building community through soccer.